 The essential things to know before you visit to Postojna Cave.

 Postojna Cave is open year-round, including on Sundays and public holidays.
-From May to October, tours are available every hour and in the off-season three or four times a day.

 90 Enjoyable Minutes, 5 Unforgettable Kilometres